#How do I apply?

-- #What is the minimum GRE / GMAT score required for admission to Doctoral studies?
+#What is the minimum GMAT / GRE score required?

-- #What do you mean by certified documents?
+#What do you mean by officially certified documents?

-Any transcript, certificate or diploma you send to us must be a certified copy in original.
+Any transcript, certificate or diploma you send to us must be officially certified.
 Your university will certify copies of documents by stamping them with the official university stamp.
 If your university cannot do this, you must get the copies endorsed by a public notary who has seen the original documents.
 Do not write anything on any of your documents yourself.
 If your documents are not in English, do not translate documents yourself; they are to be translated by a registered translator.
-Please also note that you are expected to show originals of your diplomas and transcripts latest at the information meeting for newly admitted students.
+Please also note, that you are expected to show originals of your diplomas and transcripts latest at the introductory days for newly admitted students.

 GMAT and GRE are standardised admission tests that are widely used by Business Schools and Graduate Schools in admissions to master and doctoral programmes.
 The tests measure the applicants' verbal, mathematical and analytical writing skills.
 Both tests can be taken at various test centres all over the world.
 For more information: www.mba.com (GMAT) and www.gre.org (GRE).

 More information about GRE-test: ETS/GRE and Fulbright Center.

 More information about GMAT-test: www.mba.com and the test organiser Lan Group Finland (LGF).